Fractional quantum Hall states by Feynman's diagrammatic expansion

-The electron spectral function has been probed experimentally by measurements of the tunnelling current between two parallel $2d$ electron gas systems in a large magnetic field \cite{Ashoori1990,Ashoori1993,Eisenstein1992,Brown1994,Eisenstein1995,Eisenstein2016}.
-They observe a strong suppression in the current in a wide range of the LLL fillings (including $\nu=1/2$ and $\nu=1/3$) at low temperatures, suggesting an exponential low-frequency dependence of the form $\rho(\omega\to 0) = e^{-\omega_0/\omega}$, where $\omega_0$ is a roughly filling independent energy scale on the order of $ 0.5 e^2/\ell_B$.
-This pseudo-gap behaviour is seen at $T = 0.66 ~\mathrm{K}$, while at magnetic fields corresponding to half-filling the gap is almost completely filled in at $T=9.5~ \mathrm{K}$ \cite{Eisenstein1992}.
-At half-filling, for $\lambda = 2\ell_B^{-1}$ and at magnetic field $B = 13 \mathrm{T}$, these temperatures correspond to $0.0004 e^2/\ell_B$ and $0.006 e^2\ell_B$ in our units, respectively, which are both lower than the temperatures we reach in Fig.\ref{fig:beta_over_2}.
-On the other hand, for $\lambda = 0.5\ell_B^{-1}$, a suppression of the spectral function is observed at $T \approx 0.05 e^2/\ell_B$ corresponding to $T\approx 10~ \mathrm{K}$.
-The striking difference between the half-filling behaviour for the two Yukawa parameters highlights the importance of the potential range in determining the low-energy spectral properties.
+The electron spectral function $\rho(\omega)$ has been probed experimentally by measurements of the tunnelling current between two parallel $2d$ electron gas systems in a large magnetic field \cite{Ashoori1990,Ashoori1993,Eisenstein1992,Brown1994,Eisenstein1995,Eisenstein2016}.
+At low temperatures, they observe a strong suppression in the current, and thus also in $\rho$, in a wide range of the LLL fillings including $\nu=1/3$ and $\nu=1/2$; i.e. regardless of whether the state is gapped or gapless.
+At $\nu=1/3$, such a suppression results naturally from the gap, but it's origin is less clear for $\nu=1/2$.
+Subsequently, a consistent theoretical picture was provided using the composite fermion approach \cite{HePlatzmanHalperin1993,Kim1994,Levitov1997,Yue2024}, leading to an exponential low-frequency dependence of the form $\rho(\omega\to 0) = e^{-\omega_0/\omega}$, where $\omega_0$ is a roughly filling-independent energy scale on the order of $ 0.5 e^2/\ell_B$.
+In our approach, a key diagnostic into the spectral properties is offered by the decay of the Green's function at long imaginary times: It follows from the spectral representation that $\rho(\omega)$ near $\omega=0$ can be probed by examination of the quantity $\tilde\rho = -\beta G(\tau=\beta/2)$ \cite{WenWang2020}.

+The temperature dependence of $\tilde\rho$ is shown in Fig.~\ref{fig:beta_over_2}.
+Here we additionally show data obtained for the Coulomb potential ($\lambda=\infty$) using a controlled extrapolation from screening ranges $\lambda >\ell_B$ (see Appendix for details).
+At the lowest temperatures and for all values of the Yukawa screening, our data for $\tilde\rho$ at $\nu = 1/3$ shows an exponential suppression with cooling, consistent with the opening of a gap in $\rho(\omega)$ at a temperature at which the plateau emerges in the equation of state (Fig.\ref{fig:EOS}a).
+It is captured by $G(\tau) \sim \exp(-\tilde{\Delta}_{1/3} \tau)$ with a decay constant $\tilde{\Delta}_{1/3}$, signalling the emergence of the gap on the order of $\tilde{\Delta}_{1/3}$, which is consistent with the sizes of the plateaus for both values of $\lambda$ shown in Fig.\ref{fig:EOS}.
+For the pure Coulomb interaction ($\lambda=\infty$), our estimate of $\tilde{\Delta}_{1/3}$ is consistent with recently obtained data for the local density of states within the composite-fermion framework \cite{Pu2024}.